InnerSourceCommons/InnerSourceLearningPath/trusted-committer/01-introduction.md

-## Introducing The Trusted Committer Role
+# Introducing the Trusted Committer role

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
 Think of Trusted Committers as the people in a community that you trust with